 Pet Travel Scheme

-All of our vets are Local Veterinary Inspectors (LVI’s).
-This allows them to help with pet passports.
-We are able to issue pet passports that are required for travel within and outwith the European Union.
-The regulations for travel vary, depending on which country you are travelling to..
-The basic passport requires a microchip, rabies vaccination and 3 week waiting period.
+Most of our vets are Local Veterinary Inspectors (LVI’s).
+This allows them to help with Animal Health Certificates / Export Health Certificates.
+We are able to issue documentation that is required for travel within and outwith the European Union.
+The regulations for travel vary, depending on which country you are travelling to.
+The basic needs are a microchip, rabies vaccination and 3 week waiting period before being able to leave the country, however rabies blood results are often asked for.
 We can also help with exporting animals.
 The regulations vary widely between countries and are also changed regularly .
-We therefore recommend that owners contact the ANIMAL HEALTH AND VETERINARY LABORATORIES AGENCY on 01900 700471 or email CentralOps in the first instance for country specific information and allow plenty of time before travel is planned to ensure the paperwork and any vaccinations or tests required are completed ahead of planned travel dates.
+We therefore recommend that owners contact the ANIMAL AND PLANT HEALTH AGENCY on 0370 241 1710 or email ‘email@example.com giving their postal address and a daytime telephone number in the first instance for country specific information and allow plenty of time before travel is planned to ensure the paperwork and any vaccinations or tests required are completed ahead of planned travel dates.

 At Ashgrove we promote a pro active approach to pet health.
 This involves annual vaccinations for all cats, dogs and rabbits.
 These vaccinations are very important for your pet’s health and in many cases can prevent death if diseases are encountered.
 Many of the diseases are becoming more prominent in the last few years, making vaccinations one of the most important parts of our practice.